Timber offers designers a unique combination of practical, environmental and aesthetic advantages.

 Practical advantages include:

-- It offers protective and decorative design functions.
+- Wood is a strong yet lightweight material, offering protective and decorative design functions.

-- Performance of low durability species is easily enhanced by preservative treatment, wood modification, flame retardants.
+- Performance and longevity of lower durability (and cheaper) timber species is easily enhanced by factory applied treatment technologies (preservative treatment or wood modification).

-- Surface finishes can be applied to add to or alter the appearance and give added protection.
+- Surface finishes can be applied to customise appearance or give added protection.

 - Suitable for both new build and renovation projects.